doris-adv/yii2-upload-file/README.md

         2) bootstrapOuterWrapClasses -  by default col-xs-12 col-sm-12 col-md-12 col-lg-12, you may set your custom classes.
         2) bootstrapInnerWrapClasses -  by default col-xs-12 col-sm-12 col-md-12 col-lg-12, you may set your custom classes.
     ]
-> NOTE: You must set in params.php domain name (example 'domain' => 'http://example.domain').
-For stable generating path for preview.
+> NOTE: You must set in params.php domain name (example 'domain' => 'http://example.domain'), for stable generating path for preview.
+If you using basic version Yii2 you must set moduleName option, for stable generating urls to default processing actions.

 Usage
 -----